 San Francisco voters created the Ethics Commission with a range of duties to help ensure the laws it administers and enforces are effective.

 Importantly, the Ethics Commission also has authority under the Charter to submit directly to San Francisco voters any ordinance that the Board of Supervisors has authority to pass relating to conflicts of interest, campaign finance, lobbying, campaign consultants or governmental ethics.
-Any measure submitted to the voters directly requires a four-fifths vote of all members of the Ethics Commission and, once approved, is placed on the next general election ballot.
+A four-fifths vote of all members of the Ethics Commission is required to submit any measure directly to the voters.
+Once approved by the Commission, such measures are placed on the next general election ballot.

-The Commission also reports to the Mayor and Board regularly on the effectiveness of the laws within its jurisdiction, and can adopt rules and regulations related to campaign finance, ethics, lobbying, open meetings, and public records.
+The Commission also regularly reports to the Mayor and Board on the effectiveness of the laws within its jurisdiction, and the Commission can adopt rules and regulations related to campaign finance, ethics, lobbying, open meetings, and public records.

-The Ethics Commission’s policy discussions can be followed each month by accessing its monthly meeting Agenda.
+The Ethics Commission’s policy discussions can be followed each month by accessing the Commission’s monthly meeting Agenda.
 Legislative and regulatory matters slated for discussion and action by the Commission are identified on the agenda, along with in-depth Staff reports that provide background, analysis, and policy recommendations.

 All policy and legislative items the Ethics Commission considers can be followed via the Commission’s Agenda page.
 We invite you to receive regular updates about all issues considered by the Ethics Commission by visiting our Interested Persons page and subscribing to the Commission’s meeting notices and Agenda.

 Please contact Pat Ford at Patrick.Ford@sfgov.org for more information about policy initiatives.